A Region-based Randers Geodesic Approach for Image Segmentation

-where $\cL(\cC)$ is the Euclidean length of $\cC$, and where $\cP_{\rm comb}:\bar\Omega\to\bR^+$ is a potential that takes low values around the image edges.
-Let $g$ be a scalar-valued function carrying the image appearance features, see Appendix~\ref{Appendix_EdgeFeatures}.
-As considered in~\citep{mille2015combination}, $\cP_{\rm comb}$ can be computed as follows
+where $\kL(\cC)$ is the Euclidean length of $\cC$, and where $\cP_{\rm comb}:\overline\Omega\to\bR^+$ is a potential that takes low values around the image edges.
+Let $g:\Omega\to[0,\infty[$ be a scalar-valued function carrying the image edge-based features, see Appendix~\ref{Appendix_EdgeFeatures}.
+As considered in~\citep{mille2015combination}, the potential $\cP_{\rm comb}$ can be computed as follows